 Health and Ecological Effects

 Other major routes of human exposure are through ingestion of cyanotoxin-contaminated drinking water, inhalation while showering, dietary intake via consumption of cyanotoxins in contaminated foods and algal dietary supplements, and exposure from water used in medical treatments (e.g., medical dialysis).
-The consumption of fish flesh (muscle) is usually considered safe but there are fish species and fish organs, especially the liver, and stomach/intestinal contents which may contain considerable amounts of cyanotoxins.
 Consumption of mussels and clams collected during cyanobacterial blooms or immediately after blooms should be avoided.
-Generally, hepatotoxic microcystins and nodularins are more common than the neurotoxins in aquatic animals including mussels, clams, crab larvae, prawns, crayfish and zooplankton, causing hepatotoxic effects in the fish and the accumulation of toxins in their organs.
-Consumption of contaminated shellfish and fish with cyanotoxins can lead to impacts on the liver and the nervous system.

 Adverse health outcomes from exposure to cyanotoxins may range from a mild skin rash to serious illness or death.
-Acute illnesses caused by exposure to cyanotoxins have been reported.
+Acute illnesses caused by exposure to cyanotoxins have been reported and after short-term exposures, microcystin and cylindrospermopsin could cause liver and kidney damage.
 The table below summarizes the health effects caused by the most common toxin producing cyanobacteria.

 |Cyanotoxins||Acute Health Effects in Humans||Most common cyanobacteria producing toxin|